jvde-github/AIS-catcher/README.md

 AIS-catcher -s 1536K -r CU8 posterholt.raw -v -go SOXR on
 ```

-For RTL-SDR devices in some setups performance is sensitive to the device settings.
+For RTL-SDR devices performance can be sensitive to the device settings.
 In general a good starting point is the following:
 ```console
 AIS-catcher -gr RTLAGC on TUNER auto
 ```